zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

   <Example 'example2'>

 Let's now register other instances of the ``Example`` class without a name.
-This should *not* cause a conflect error:
+This should *not* cause a conflict error:

   >>> example3 = Example('example3')
   >>> example4 = Example('example4')